Caretaker Ashraf Aljasem and farm manager Patrick Beal harvest carrots

 What amenities are provided and what should I bring?

 Rooms come stocked with towels, hand soap, shampoo, and body wash.
-We provide blow dryers, irons, and ironing boards upon request at the front desk.
-Guests should bring their own toiletries, masks and hand sanitizer; however, if you forget something, we sell bug spray, sunscreen, and lip balm at our small gift shop, and we also make occasional runs for supplies to the general store in nearby Cornwall Bridge.
+We provide hair dryers, irons, and ironing boards upon request at the front desk.
+Guests should bring their own toiletries, masks and hand sanitizer.
+If you forget something, we sell bug spray, sunscreen, and lip balm at our gift shop, and we also make occasional runs for supplies to the general store in nearby Cornwall Bridge.
 Hand sanitizer stations have also been set up across the TRC campus and buildings.
 For our guests with chemical sensitivities, we ask that you refrain from wearing perfume or cologne.

 Is the retreat center wheel-chair accessible?